4. Session tracking

 - Once its request is sent, the client waits for the server's response.
 It begins by examining the HTTP headers of this response to look for a possible cookie.
 To find it, it compares the lines it receives to the cookie's regular expression:

-// the pattern searched for in the HTTP headers
+// the model searched in HTTP headers

-Pattern modelCookie = Pattern.compile("^Set-Cookie: JSESSIONID=(.*?);");
+Pattern modèleCookie=Pattern.compile("^Set-Cookie: JSESSIONID=(.*?);");

 ...........................

-// response tracking
+// follow-up response

 // empty line?

-if(response.equals("")) break;
+if(réponse.equals("")) break;

 if (JSESSIONID.equals("")){

-// We found the cookie
+// we found the cookie

 }